-As of September 22nd, some states with low rates of the disease are on the exempt list: New Hampshire, Connecticut, New York, New Jersey, Maine, Vermont, Colorado, Oregon, Washington and New Mexico.
+As of October 19th, some states with low rates of the disease are on the exempt list: New Hampshire, Connecticut, New York, Maine, Washington DC, New Jersey, Washington, California, Hawaii and Vermont.
 Both Massachusetts residents and visitors, including college students heading to campus for the start of their fall semesters, must comply with the new policies.
 More information is available here. https://www.mass.gov/info-details/covid-19-travel-order

 Massachusetts is currently in Phase 3 of the Reopening Massachusetts plan.

 Youth sports and outdoor recreation

 Fishing, hunting & boating